aerogear/aerogear-ios-cookbook/PipeDemo/README.md

 ### SETUP

-_BEFORE_ you can run the app, you need to run the following command inside of the AeroGear-TODO folder:
+_BEFORE_ you can run the app, you need to run the following command:

     pod install

 Now you are almost done!
-You just need to open the AeroGear-TODO.xcworkspace in order to run the TODO app!
+You just need to open the PipeDemo.xcworkspace in order to run the demo!

 Enjoy!